aFuzzyBear/astro-ui/components/XElement/README.md

 <title>Some Article Title - Pushed to the Page Title via JS</title>
 ```

-As another example, it can be used to handle a click event in JS on the Element.
+Another example, here it can be used to handle a click event in JS on the Element.

 ```astro
 ---